Overview

 2024 Exhibition Season

 Agnes Denes' Wheatfield - An Inspiration.
-The seed is in the ground is the touchstone of Tinworks Art’s 2024 exhibition season, The Lay of the Land, which also features work by five artists inspired by the land of the American West.
+The seed is in the ground was the touchstone of Tinworks Art’s 2024 exhibition season, The Lay of the Land, which also featured work by five artists inspired by the land of the American West.

 Wheatfield - A Confrontation: Battery Park Landfill, Downtown Manhattan